rq/rq/docs/docs/testing.md

 ## Running Jobs in unit tests

-Another solution for testing purposes is to use the `async=False` queue parameter, that instructs it to instantly perform the job in the same thread instead of dispatching it to the workers.
+Another solution for testing purposes is to use the `async_=False` queue parameter, that instructs it to instantly perform the job in the same thread instead of dispatching it to the workers.
 Workers are not required anymore.